CommHIT25

 Kendra Siler, PhD

-CEO, CommHIT
+CommHIT CEO

 With 25+ years in complex healthcare, transportation, and communication issues, Dr. Siler is a nationally-recognized leader in technologies and workforce education and development.
 As CommHIT’s CEO, she plans & operationalizes programs to assuage needs in rural and resource-poor or otherwise remote settings.
 Dr. Siler was an appointed stakeholder advisor to the Trump Administration White House Office of American Innovation and the Obama Administration White House Rural Council.
 Starting in 2008, Dr. Siler led the development of the nation’s first rural-based HIE.
 She was the Wave 1 Lead of the U.S. Department of Health and Human Services Task Group required under federal law to help health organizations of all sizes improve their digital security practices.
 For her depth and breadth of work in helping the nation’s rural health systems embrace health information technology, she received a 2013 Rural Hospital Champion Award from the U.S. Office of the National Coordinator (now the Assistant Secretary for Technology Policy).
 Dr. Siler develops registered apprenticeship programs that help create a strong and flexible tech and health workforce that can help people day-to-day and in times of emergencies.
 Dr. Siler received her PhD from the University of Florida (UF) where she specialized in Immunology and Biochemistry and was a National Research Service Award (NRSA) Post-doctoral Fellow at the McKnight Brain Institute.